vaishaligupta1512/PlivoAPITest/README.md

 After the project has been imported successfully, the test cases can be run in the following ways:
 1. From terminal: cd <project directory> and then execute command "mvn clean test".
 2. From IDE: Right-click on the project and select Run As -> Maven Build.. -> Enter Goals as "clean test".

+## Test Reports
+After the execution of the TestSuite, ExtentReport is generated under the TestReport folder.
+A sample test report generated can be found here:  /plivoAPITest/TestReport/PlivoAPITestReport.html